manojsinghdeopa/ContactManager/README.md

 # ContactManager

-ContactManager is a modern Android app for managing contacts, built with Jetpack Compose, Room, and MVVM architecture.
-It allows users to add, view, and update contacts with a clean and intuitive UI.
+- ContactManager is a Sample Android app for managing contacts, built with Jetpack Compose, Room, and MVVM architecture.
+- It allows users to add, view, and update contacts with a clean and intuitive UI.

 ## Features